-- Maintain Your Pool’s Water Chemistry – Even though you may not be using your in-ground Shickshinny pool as much, you should still maintain the pool’s proper water chemistry.
+Even though you may not use your in-ground Shickshinny pool as much, you should still maintain the pool’s proper water chemistry.
 This will prevent algae and other growth.

-- Keep Your Pool Clean – Now that you’re not using your pool every day, you should remove any floats and toys from the pool.
-You should also be diligent about keeping your water free of debris.
+Now that you’re not using your pool every day, you should remove any floats and toys from the pool.
+It would be best to be diligent about keeping your water free of debris.
 This may be difficult as leaves begin to fall from the trees; you may have to skim your water’s surface daily.
 If leaves and other debris sink to the bottom of your pool, they will be difficult to remove.
 No debris should be in the pool when you close the pool for the winter.

-- Inspect Your Pool’s Cover – You should check your pool’s cover to ensure that it is free of holes or tears.
+You should check your pool’s cover to ensure it is free of holes or tears.
 If you discover any, you may be able to patch and repair them.
-If you cannot, then you’ll have given yourself ample time to purchase a replacement.
+You’ll have ample time to purchase a replacement if you cannot.
 Placing a cover over your pool that does not fit properly or is damaged jeopardizes the chances of your pool operating correctly come next spring.

-- Preparing Your Pool for the Winter – Once you are ready to close your pool for the winter, you’ll need to lower the water level in your pool to prepare for freezing temperatures.
-You should also consider purchasing a winterizer kit.
+Once you are ready to close your pool for the winter, you’ll need to lower the water level in your pool to prepare for freezing temperatures.
+It would help if you also considered purchasing a winterizing kit.
 These kits can prevent water from freezing while helping to maintain proper chemical balances throughout the winter.
-Lastly, be sure to review the proper procedures for your pool’s filtration system once your pool is shut down for the winter.
+Lastly, review the proper procedures for your pool’s filtration system once your pool is shut down for the winter.
 You’ll want to clear water from the pipes.
 Water left in the pipes of your pool’s filtration system could freeze, proving very costly to repair.